Tuition and Fees

 - Receiving late penalty fees

-- Being required to secure alternative or additional funding
+- Being required to secure alternatives or additional funding

 - Being denied access to any school resources (e.g. classes, library, or other institutional facilities) available to other students who have paid.